When physical systems resist, what do we do?

 Theory frame

-Its second job keeps the deeper question in view: why stable physical law is available to observers with limited instruments, time, energy, and resolution at all, and how calibration, boundaries, and environments shape what becomes legible or steerable.
-That long-horizon route stays tied to theorem targets, simulations, ledgers, and review gates, so ambition remains connected to proof work.
+Its second job keeps the deeper question in view: why does the physical world present stable laws that observers with limited instruments can discover at all?
+It asks how calibration, boundaries, and environments shape what can be seen or steered.
+That larger question remains tied to proof, simulation, and review.

 02